 If you are getting older, like I am and hopefully everyone else is, you are finding that there are new difficulties in your life style caused by physical and mental changes.

-We will at some point find our bodies losing one ability or another that it used to do freely, whether from neglect, abuse, a hard life or just aging.
-Loss of physical strength, back stability, night vision, arthritis are but a few changes I have dealt with.
+We will at some point find our bodies losing one ability or another (that it used to do freely), whether from neglect, abuse, a hard life or just aging.
+Decreased physical strength, back stability, night vision, and arthritis are but a few changes I have dealt with.
 These losses have been the hardest for me because they affected my lifestyle.
 Hearing loss, failing eyesight, poor balance, muscle weakness, disease processes or just the aging process itself can sneak in and steal our vitality.
 What can we do?

 Both of my parents had to give up driving because of decreased reflexes, attention and mental changes.
 I can imagine how I will feel when or if my sons tell me, ” Mom, you can’t drive anymore.
 You are not a safe driver.”

-If you think about it, most of us will most likely face that humiliating adjustment someday.
+If you think about it, many of us will face that humiliating adjustment someday.
 How can our kids prove to stubborn oldsters like us that we should hang up our car keys for good?

 Our tendency is going to be to deny it, to excuse it or to attribute it to our kids trying to rule or ruin our lives.
 We may even go through a grieving process over this loss.

 But accept it, we must.
-The above mentioned changes make us potentially dangerous as drivers.
-Just once not looking carefully enough left my 80 year old aunt in the hospital with two fractures in her pelvis!
+The above mentioned changes would make us potentially dangerous as drivers.
+Just once not looking carefully enough left my 80-year-old aunt in the hospital with two fractures of her pelvis!
 Just one second can make a big difference in the severity or occurrence of an accident.

 When I was a nurse several of my patients commented on this, I reminded them that they took care of their kids when they were young because they loved them.
 So their adult “kids” should be willing to show their love for their parents when they need help.
 This reminder hopefully helped a few of my patients, but there is no way of knowing for sure that it helped anyone but me at the time.

 Our attitude about our world changes.
 Remember how as a kid you heard your aging relatives go on and on about “the good old days?”
-The world is slowly becoming a different world which to us oldsters changes and disrupts our secure lives.
+The world is slowly becoming a different world; which, for us oldsters, changes and disrupts our secure life patterns.

 Favorite buildings are torn down, new roads and developments are being built where once grassy meadows grew.
 Governments change.
 Belief systems evolve and change.
 We are changing too and all of these other changes just remind us of it.
 I try sometimes to see changes as a challenge, instead of destruction of my secure little world.